zeek/logschema/README.md

 ## Quickstart

-Install this package via `zkg install`.
+Install this package via `zkg install logschema`.
 The package has no dependencies and currently works with Zeek 5.2 and newer.

 To get a [JSON Schema](https://json-schema.org/) of each Zeek log in your